-HIGH MODE ERATE LOW

-Alamance Alexander Lee Alleghany Graham Pasquotank

-Cabarrus Brunswick Lincoln Anson Greene Pender

-Catawba Buncombe Moore Ashe Halifax Perquimans

-Chatham Burke Nash Avery Hertford Richmond

-Durham Caldwell Onslow Beaufort Hoke Robeson

-Forsyth Carteret Person Bertie Hyde Rockingham

-Guilford Cleveland Pitt Bladen Jackson Rutherford

-Iredell Craven Polk Camden Jones Sampson

-Johnston Cumberland Randolph Caswell Lenoir Scotland

-Mecklenburg Dare Rowan Cherokee Macon Surry

-New Hanover Davidson Stanly Chowan Madison Swain

-Orange Davie Stokes Clay Martin Tyrrell

-Union Franklin Transylvania Columbus McDowell Vance

-Wake Gaston Watauga Currituck Mitchell Warren

-Granville Wayne Duplin Montgomery Washington

-Harnett Wilson Edgecombe Northampton Wilkes

-Haywood Yadkin Gates Pamlico Yancey

-Henderson
+HIGH GH MODERATE LOW Alamance Alexander Henderson Alleghany Graham Pasquotank Cabarrus Brunswick Lee Anson Greene Pender Catawba Buncombe Lincoln Ashe Halifax Perquimans Chatham Burke Moore Avery Hertford Richmond Durham Caldwell Nash Beaufort Hoke Robeson Forsyth Carteret Onslow Bertie Hyde Rockingham Guilford Cleveland Person Bladen Jackson Rutherford Iredell Craven Pitt Camden Jones Sampson Johnston Cumberland Polk Caswell Lenoir Scotland Mecklenburg Dare Randolph Cherokee Macon Surry New Hanover Davidson Rowan Chowan Madison Swain Orange Davie Stanly Clay Martin Tyrrell Union Franklin Stokes Columbus McDowell Vance Wake Gaston Transylvania Currituck Mitchell Warren Granville Watauga Duplin Montgomery Washington Harnett Wayne Edgecombe Northampton Wilkes Haywood Wilson Gates Pamlico Yancey Yadkin

-G. OTHER AWARDS
+G. OTHER AWARDS AND EXCEEDING LIMITATIONS

 - 1. The Agency may award tax credits remaining from the four geographic set-asides to the next highest scoring eligible new construction application(s) statewide and/or one or more eligible rehabilitation applications.
 The Agency may also carry forward any amount of tax credits to the next year. - 2.
-The Agency may award 2007 tax credits outside of the normal process to projects that: a) allow the Agency to comply with HUD regulations regarding timely commitment of funds, b) prevent the loss of state or federal investment, c) provide housing for underserved populations or d) are part of a settlement agreement of legal action brought against a local government.
+The Agency may award 2008 tax credits outside of the normal process to projects that: a) allow the Agency to comply with HUD regulations regarding timely commitment of funds, b) prevent the loss of state or federal investment, c) provide housing for underserved populations or d) are part of a settlement agreement of legal action brought against a local government.
 The total amount of such awards(s) shall not exceed \$1,000,000. - 3.
 The Agency may also make a forward commitment of the next year's tax credits in an amount necessary to fully fund project(s) with a partial award or to any project application that was submitted in a prior year if such application meets all the minimum requirements of the Plan.
 In the event that credits are returned or the state receives credits from the national pool, the Agency may elect to carry such credits forward, make an award to any project application (subject only to the nonprofit set aside), or a combination of both. - 4.
 The Agency may exceed the limitations on awards contained in Sections II(A), II(B), II(E)(1), II(F)(1) and this Section II(G) in order to completely fund a project request.
+Projects will be counted towards these limitations in the order awarded under the Plan (preservation, rehabilitation, higher-scoring new construction applications, and tie-breakers).